 1. Haven’t been pregnant

-3. Have very heavy or very painful periods (though these are reasons to use a hormonal IUD in the first place)
+3. Have a history of very heavy or very painful periods (though be mindful that these are reasons the hormonal IUD is recommended in the first place…)

-4. Had your IUD put in right after giving birth or right after having a 2nd trimester abortion.
+4. Had the IUD put in right after giving birth or having an abortion after 14 weeks.

 1. Haven’t been pregnant

-3. Have very heavy or very painful periods (though these are reasons to use a hormonal IUD in the first place)
+3. Have a history of very heavy or very painful periods (though be mindful that these are reasons the hormonal IUD is recommended in the first place…)

-4. Had your IUD put in right after giving birth or right after having a 2nd trimester abortion.
+4. Had the IUD put in right after giving birth or having an abortion after 14 weeks.

 Want to learn more?